nushell/nushell/docs/Modules_and_Overlays.md

 So far we used modules just to import custom commands.
 It is possible to export environment variables the same way.
-The syntax is slightly different than what you might be used to from commands like `let-env` or `load-env`:
+The syntax is slightly different than what you might be used to from commands like `let_env` or `load_env`:
 ```
 # greetings.nu